 Unused materials were tidied by all the participants at the end of the session.
 Intact books and magazines were reclaimed and stored for future use.
 Some participants tucked extra copies of HE support materials into their bags to consult rather than cut up, while others took visible joy in binning or shredding said materials for recycling.
 Perhaps predictably, zine co-makers found it difficult to reconcile the idea of cutting up the hardbound books the facilitators had provided, which provoked some interesting discussions about peripheral vs ‘dominant’ media and labour.
 In particular, our doctoral colleagues highlighted the disconnect between the training and labour involved in a PhD, in which one is allegedly initiated into the university structures, with the goal of joining these structures as a full and equal colleague, and the ‘labour of love’ that zines (and PhDs themselves) are often categorised under.
 The hardbound academic book represents authority and permanence.
 The form of the PhD thesis, in contrast, often soft-bound in the UK and in some instances only persisting as a digital copy, can link it to other ephemeral media that has historically been undervalued.
 We hope all co-makers left the workshop re-thinking and re-evaluating these and other hierarchies.
 The experience certainly left a critical impact on us as facilitators, fully embedded in said performance anxieties, the risk of reproducing hierarchies, and questions of ableism and ageism we might have reinforced in our facilitating process.

-Both the workshop and this article have sparked reflections on the care we have (or haven’t) managed to show to our co-makers, and the intent we had to initiate the temporary forging of a community—in this case one that supported the postgraduate experience from a position of allyship.
+Both the workshop and this article have sparked reflections on the care we have (or haven’t) managed to show to our co-makers, and the intent we had to temporarily forge a community—in this case one that supported the postgraduate experience from a position of allyship.
 Embedded in a feminist pedagogy is a politics of care, potentially offering ways in which we can make the care work work, with and for our students and colleagues.
 Care work is work, and a particularly gendered kind of work, as countless feminist movements have fought to show.
-Whilst Silvia Federici’s role is most known in the well-known and documented global Wages for Housework campaign (Federici 2012; Federici 2017, Toupin 2018), countless black women have been instrumental in creating the link between this campaign, the civil rights movement, and the military-industrial complex in the U.S., and in highlighting the intersections of class, race, ecology and health management in both the U.S. and the U.K. The International Black Women for Wages for Housework co-founder, Wilmette Brown, explicitly made a case in the early 1980s about the state of care work in the U.K and how systemic cuts to the NHS in addition to structural racism felt for queer black working-class women being treated for cancer, as the author was at the time (Brown 1986).
-This work centres an intersectional experience at the root of the Wages for Housework movement and thus functions as a lesson in how to consider feminist pedagogy in the neoliberal university today.
+Whilst Silvia Federici’s role is most known in the well documented global Wages for Housework campaign (Federici 2012; Federici 2017, Toupin 2018), countless Black women have been instrumental in creating the link between this campaign, the civil rights movement, and the military-industrial complex in the U.S., and in highlighting the intersections of class, race, ecology and health management in both the U.S. and the U.K. The International Black Women for Wages for Housework co-founder, Wilmette Brown, explicitly made a case in the early 1980s about the state of care work in the U.K and how systemic cuts to the NHS in addition to structural racism felt for queer Black working-class women being treated for cancer, as the author was at the time.
+(Brown 1986) This work centres an intersectional experience at the root of the Wages for Housework movement and thus functions as a lesson in how to consider feminist pedagogy in the neoliberal university today.
 The reflections we have produced here are meant to continue a long line of discussions through praxis and into our care work around the processes of research, teaching and learning.

 Using a feminist pedagogical practice, teaching becomes a site not simply for sharing ideas/topics, but for crucially examining the power dynamics and coloniality of knowledge and knowledge production, for investigating the material and colonial hierarchies of the classroom, the university, the city, and global politics, and for realising a project of decolonial and feminist thought, praxis, and liberation through collectively dismantling and re-building our lifeworlds.
 (Mehta 2019: 24)

 To forge these lifeworlds, we need our carrier bags for teacher (and other) training in the university to also be full of notecards on whiteness and white fragility (DiAngelo 2018), reminding us how some of us are benefiting from the first and manifesting the latter, invalidating experiences and erasing voices.
-The type of critical thinking that feminist pedagogy in the neoliberal university needs includes constantly revising our citational practices and reviewing our resources for self-education (countless can be found, not least at the end of Robin DiAngelo’s 2018 book White Fragility, which provides an education pack for white people; see page 383).
+The type of critical thinking that feminist pedagogy in the neoliberal university needs includes constantly revising our citational practices and reviewing our resources for self-education, of which countless are available, not least at the end of Robin DiAngelo’s White Fragility, which provides an education pack for white people.
+(2018: 383)

 The challenge is not only how to sustain feminist pedagogies in an output-driven university culture, but also how to do this in a time of societal and climate crises and emergencies, in which issues of education, access, and equality are often sidelined.
 Reflections on education in its current state, inspired by these tenets and hooks’ extensive writing on teaching and learning in particular, propose that we engage with feminist pedagogies and transgressive forms of teaching and learning alongside critical theory.
-This critical theory might include feminist new materialism and critical posthumanist literature, such as the work of Donna Haraway on companion species and crises in the capitalocene (2016) or the work of Karen Barad on entanglement and intra-action (2007) and her more specific writing on feminist teaching in the hard sciences, particularly quantum physics (1995).
-Beatriz Revelez-Benavente and Ana M. Gonzalez-Ramos have recently edited a collection in this spirit, with the premise of engaging ‘society with theory and teaching with learning, thus producing new forms of organisational practices both intergenerational and interdisciplinary, forms that become radically respons-able (Haraway 2008; Barad 2010) through a politics of care for each other’ (Revelez-Benavente and Gonzalez-Ramos 2017: 2).
-In the carrier bag of feminist pedagogy all of these elements—theoretical, practical, personal, and political—are ‘necessary’ and ambivalent ‘elements of a whole’, a ‘continuing process’ of self-reflection, activism, and care (Le Guin 1989: 153).
-The embodied act of zine-making can still fulfil a catalysing role in this process, allowing us a time and space to actively remind ourselves what zine-making (and feminism) is actually for, even as it becomes appropriated by the institution.
+This critical theory might include feminist new materialism and critical posthumanist literature, such as the work of Donna Haraway on companion species and crises in the capitalocene (2016) or the work of Karen Barad on entanglement and intra-action (2007) and her more specific writing on feminist teaching in the hard sciences, particularly quantum physics.
+(Barad 1995) Beatriz Revelez-Benavente and Ana M. Gonzalez-Ramos (2017) have recently edited a collection in this spirit, with the premise of engaging ‘society with theory and teaching with learning, thus producing new forms of organisational practices both intergenerational and interdisciplinary, forms that become radically respons-able (Haraway 2008 & Barad 2010) through a politics of care for each other’ (Revelez-Benavente & Gonzalez-Ramos 2017: 2) In the carrier bag of feminist pedagogy all of these elements—theoretical, practical, personal, and political—are ‘necessary’ and ambivalent ‘elements of a whole’, a ‘continuing process’ of self-reflection, activism, and care.
+(Le Guin 1989: 153) The embodied act of zine-making can still fulfil a catalysing role in this process, allowing us a time and space to actively remind ourselves what zine-making (and feminism) is actually for, even as it becomes appropriated by the institution.

 Ahmed, Sara (2017), Living a Feminist Life, Durham NC: Duke University Press.